madafue/madafue.github.io/_posts/2024-06-18-Test-First.md

 title: The First
 ---

-So!
-I have a blog now.
+So I have a blog now.
 That's pretty cool, isn't it?

 I will establish now that this beginning post is merely a test.
 I am writing this in Markdown (.md) format, and as such, would like to trial all of its capabilities, hopefully as future reference for additional articles.